juxor/afaq/markdown/secI4.md

 [by association]?
 For what does man require more time than is necessary to refresh his wearied powers of labour?
-Here Communism is silent."_ He then answers his own question by arguing it is gained for the individual _"[t]o take comfort in himself as unique, after he has done his part as man!"_ [Max Stirner, **The Ego and Its Own**, p.
+Here Communism is silent."_ He then answers his own question by arguing it is gained for the individual _"[t]o take comfort in himself as unique, after he has done his part as man!"_ [**The Ego and Its Own**, p.
 268 and p.
 269] Which is exactly what libertarian communists argue:

 > _"[We] recognise that man [sic!] has other needs besides food, and as the strength of Anarchy lies precisely in that it understands **all** human